Lovely Momhood

 • Balloon and spoon race

-Just because they have to be indoors does not mean that they can’t be active.
+Just because they have to be indoors doesn’t mean they can’t be active.

-YouTube has a series of “Exercise Videos for Kids” that help them keep entertained and active.
-You can login from your smartphone, tablet, computer, or better yet a smart TV.
+YouTube has a series of “Exercise Videos for Kids” that help kids stay entertained and active.
+You can log in from your smartphone, tablet, computer, or, better yet, a smart TV.

 35. YouTube Dance Party

 YouTube also offers a wide range of popular Dances for Kids.
-There are are a blast!
+They are a blast!

-If your kids are stuck indoors for a particular amount of time, consider adding dance videos to their routines charts and schedules.
+If your kids are indoors for a particular time, consider adding dance videos to their routine charts and schedules.

 36. Build an obstacle course

-Another great indoor activity that will exhaust some pent up energy is to put together an obstacle course.
+Another great indoor activity that will exhaust some pent-up energy is putting together an obstacle course.
 Look around your home for items you can use to put together a fun obstacle trail.

 37. Hide and seek